 Access to Data: Judith Connell, Kidney Care UK, raised concerns about the lack of data on prisoners with kidney disease and asked what was being done to address the gaps in data on long-term health conditions.
-Wendy explained this fell within the remit of Healthcare Improvement Scotland.
 Brian Whittle MSP added that data ownership worked against our ability to deliver good healthcare.
 He noted we have an issue with healthcare IT systems as well as connecting into the prison service.
 Kate Hunt, University of Stirling, said she had worked on the campaign for smoke-free prisons.
 She agreed data linkage was a big issue and data needed to be made more accessible.
 Brian Whittle MSP said he was going to take these issues raised away to the Futures Forum he sits on.